Start date: August 20, 2018

 After graduating, students may be interested in working for organizations with a global focus or strategy, for example as communication experts, or in studying on a doctoral level.

 Rate of study

 Place of study

-The applicant must hold the minimum of a bachelor's degree (ie. the equivalent of 180 credits at an accredited university) with at least 90 credits in media and communication studies, including independent, theoretical based work, i.e. a thesis or the equivalent.
+The applicant must hold the minimum of a bachelor's degree (i.e. the equivalent of 180 ECTS credits at an accredited university) with at least 90 ECTS credits in media and communication studies, including independent, theoretical based work, i.e. a thesis or the equivalent.
 English 6/English B in the Swedish upper secondary school system or international equivalent.
 Proof of English proficiency is required.